 What Are Your Priorities?

-How much space you really need when buying a house in Middletown also depends on your priorities.
+How much space you really need when buying a house in Springboro also depends on your priorities.
 Do you plan to have more children and/or do a lot of entertaining?
 Or will the house just be a place to eat and sleep when you’re not at work?
 If it’s the latter, then you don’t really need a lot of space.

 You also need to determine what is more important to you – owning a big house or other things like travel or more education.
 You really don’t want to sacrifice your important goals and priorities for more square footage, do you?
 Buying a smaller house will allow you to work toward those other goals.